-Know Which Online Psychics Are Fakes & Ripoffs, Like George Tupak, Jenna, Zoradamus, and The Extraordinary Chris
+Know Which Online Psychics Are Fakes & Ripoffs, Like George Tupak, Padre, Zoradamus, and The Extraordinary Chris

 How You Can Tell, and Finding Real Psychics